Gaza's living conditions worsen as strong winds and hypothermia kill 5

 Gaza’s Health Ministry says more than 71,400 Palestinians have been killed in Israel's retaliatory offensive.

-Samy Magdy reported from Cairo.
-Associated Press writers Toqa Ezzidin in Cairo, Jamey Keaten in Geneva and Julia Frankel in Jerusalem contributed to this report.
+Magdy reported from Cairo.
+Associated Press writers Toqa Ezzidin in Cairo, Jamey Keaten in Geneva, Edith M. Lederer at the United Nations, and Julia Frankel in Jerusalem contributed to this report.